ccqgithub/pinia-di/README.md

 export const useMessageStore = MessageStore();
 ```

-Then, if you want to use the same store of `messageStore` for `MessageStore`, you will use the `use` flag when proivide stores.
+Then, if you want to use the same store of `messageStore` for `MessageStore`, you will use the `use` flag when you provide stores.

 > App.vue
 ```vue